robshelly/pko-website/content/en/docs/concepts/package-configuration.md

    Create a ClusterObjectTemplate that references the ConfigMap and uses it to template the PackageManifest.

-   The ClusterObjectTemplate will create Package objects based on the configuration provided in the ConfigMap.
    Use the following YAML and apply it:

    ```yaml